The budget report is one of the most important documents that the Police Commissioner has to consider during the course of the year.

 Special Budget Meeting

-The Commissioner and the Chief Constable, Andy Cooke QPM, held a special public meeting on 23rd February 2021 at which she set and approved the Merseyside Police budget for 2021/22.
+The Commissioner and the Chief Constable, Serena Kennedy, held a special public meeting on 22nd February 2022 at which she set and approved the Merseyside Police budget for 2022/23.

-Please find the agenda and the reports from this meeting below:
+Please find the agenda and the reports for this meeting below:

 - Agenda special public budget meeting;

-- Robustness of Estimates and Adequacy of Financial Reserves;
+- Draft Robustness of Estimates and Adequacy of Financial Reserves;

 Prior to the special budget meeting, the Commissioner consulted the public and Police and Crime Panel on her budget proposals.